 The Titanic will never be brought to the surface.
 It remains a memorial site for those passengers and crew who lost their lives that fateful night.

-A century later, many are still remembering the great tragedy.
-At 11.40 p.m. on April 14th 2012, under the light of the moon and candlelight, wreaths were dropped over the wreckage of the ship to honour the dead.
+A century later, people all around the world remembered the tragedy.
+At 11.40 p.m. on April 14, 2012, under the light of the moon and candlelight, wreaths were dropped over the wreckage of the ship to honor the dead.